 Are there different types of Garlic?
 Which one is best for me to grow?

-Hardneck Garlics get their name because they grow a Scape (a hard long stem which grows a flower at the end) through the centre of the garlic bulb.
-The flower at the end of the Scape can be cut off and re-planted to grow more garlic.
+Hardneck Garlics get their name because they grow a Scape through the center of the garlic bulb.
+A Scape is a hard long stem which grows a flower at the end.
+The flower at the end of the scape can be cut off and re-planted to grow more garlic.

 If you want to create some beautiful garlic braids, this is the variety for you.
 Softneck bulbs have a higher yield of cloves, but they may not be consistent in shape and size.

 When is the best time to plant and harvest Garlic?

 Garlic is usually planted in the Autumn or Fall, and harvested in the Midsummer.
-You can usually start harvesting the Scapes in early summer.
+You can usually start harvesting the scapes in early summer.
 Once you have harvested the bulb, you will need to be replant, as you will have harvested the whole plant.

-Garlic can easily be grown indoors with the right setup, here is a simple breakdown of the steps you need to follow to make it happen:
+Garlic can easily be grown indoors with the right setup.
+Here is a simple breakdown of the steps you need to follow to make it happen: